NextGenerationEU & NRRP

 A brief introduction of NGEU

-NextGenerationEU (NGEU) is a temporary European Union instrument deploying over EUR 800Bn for the relaunch and recovery of economic and social damage caused by the Covid-19 pandemic, encouraging investments in digitalisation, ecological and energy transition, infrastructure, social cohesion, training and research.
+NextGenerationEU (NGEU) is a temporary European Union instrument deploying over EUR 800Bn for the relaunch and recovery of economic and social damage caused by the Covid-19 pandemic, encouraging investments in digitalisation, ecological and energy transition, infrastructure, social cohesion, training, research and health.

-The Recovery and Resilience Facility, through which loans and subsidies will be made available to Member States to support their reforms and investments, is the cornerstone of the programme.
+The Recovery and Resilience Facility, through which loans and subsidies are made available to Member States to support their reforms and investments, is the cornerstone of the programme.

 Italia Domani - National Recovery And Resilience Plan (NRRP)

 NGEU represents a remarkable opportunity for development, investments and reforms.
-Italy will have the opportunity to modernise its public administration, strengthen its production system and intensify its efforts to fight poverty and inequality, while boosting social inclusion.
+Italy has the opportunity to modernise its public administration, strengthen its production system and intensify its efforts to fight poverty and inequality, while boosting social inclusion.

 The plan presented by Italy, Italia Domani, is based on three shared strategic objectives at European level: digitalisation and innovation, ecological transition and social inclusion